deanveloper/PlayTimePlus/src/main/java/com/deanveloper/playtimeplus/util/query/QuerySubCmd.md

 If you use a `Duration` for the `after` or `before` types, it will convert the `Duration` to a `DateTime` by subtracting the `Duration` from the current `DateTime`.
 For instance, if you say `after:7d` and it was `Y:2016,M:9,d:19,h:5,m:0,s:0`, the filter would apply to times after `Y:2016,M:9,d:12,h:5,m:0,s:0`.
 This might seem complicated, but there's only one hard-to-understand part before the examples when this will all be more clear.

+Also, commas may be optionally used to separate the different time units. `Y:2016,M:9,d:19` is the same as `Y:2016M:9d:19`.
+The same is true for durations, so `5d,6h,30m,13s` is the same as `5d6h30m13s`.
+Feel free to use either syntax.

 ### Operators
 Maybe being limited to `before`, `after`, and `total` just doesn't cut it.
 You need something more specific.
 This is when operators come to use.